Payment References of Authority

 Independent Contractor Speaker Contract The Contract for Guest Speaker is utilized for any individual speaking at a UCO venue.

-All contracts between UCO and a vendor require the vendor to carry Oklahoma Worker's Compensation and customary insurance.
-It is the requestor/hiring department's responsibility to assure the applicable paperwork accompanies any contract submitted to the Payment Services Department.
+All contracts between UCO and vendors require for vendors to carry Oklahoma Worker's Compensation and customary insurance.
+The Independent Contractor/Vendor agrees to comply with all provisions of the Oklahoma Workers' Compensation laws and maintain such liability insurance as is customary and appropriate in his or her profession or industry.
+If the services are to be performed on University premises, the Independent Contractor/Vendor shall provide, upon request, the University with written proof of workers' compensation and customary and appropriate insurance coverage.
 The vendor does have the option to select to complete the Affidavit of Exempt Status Under the Worker's Compensation Act Form.

 The payment of individual UCO employee's membership dues has been determined to be an invalid expenditure.
 However, individual 'position' memberships which are transferable are an allowed expenditure.
 Payment is authorized by means of purchase order or ProCard.
 This is in accordance to OSF Chapter 300, 319P.

 UCO Purchasing & Payment Services Department has authority to increase encumbrance documents, purchase orders and payment amounts up to $25 without the financial manager's authorization.